-Desktop computers might feel like a thing of the past, but there are still plenty of reasons to choose a desktop model over a laptop.
+Desktop computers might feel like a thing of the past, but there are still plenty of reasons to choose a the best desktop PCs over a laptop.
 Often times, even base model desktop computers are far more powerful than their mobile counterparts.
 This makes them better suited for multimedia projects like photo, video and music editing.
 And if you’re looking for a machine for your work or home office, you might as well get more power and performance at a similar (or lower) price.
 That’s right, desktop computers are often far more affordable than premium laptops.

 If you feel like you need a little more performance from your desktop down the road, especially if you’re a gamer, desktop computers are easier to customize and upgrade than laptops.
 It is much easier to swap out a desktop’s components and add some extra RAM compared to a laptop.

 Plus, the best desktop computers are no longer behemoth towers that take up a massive amount of room.
 The Mac Mini put that myth to rest some time ago, and there are a lot of all-in-one desktops that don’t have a computer tower at all.
 You can also find some worthy mini computers from ASUS and Intel, which provide a solid alternative to the Mac Mini.

 Simply put, there are a lot of reasons to invest in the best desktop computers of 2020:

 So whether you’re looking for a new family computer, need a desktop for video editing, or want to find the best desktop computer for small businesses, we’ve picked 11 fantastic options for you to consider.
 Keep reading for the best desktop computers of 2020 from top brands like Dell, Microsoft, Apple and HP.

 BEST DESKTOP COMPUTER OVERALL